saicharansigiri/Foodie_Diary/README.md

-# 🧐What is Foodie_Diary
+# 🧐What is Foodie Diary
 * This is an app for foodies  for  saving their food memories in the app
-* This app also contains FunFact Quiz
+* This app  contains FunFact Quiz
 * You can  save photos